MatthewBurke1995/MatthewBurke1995.github.io/docs/ABC Radio.md

 I wrote a [python library](https://abc-radio-wrapper.readthedocs.io/en/latest/index.html) for searching and parsing through the historical catalgoue of songs played on ABC (Australian Broadcasting Corporation) radio channels.
 This is especially timely since TripleJ will be releasing it's "Hottest 100" playlist for 2022 in a few days.

-I'll make a post later about some of the things I learned along the way but this post will mostly be about using the library and seeing what information we can extract from the data source.
+I'm particularly interested in the TripleJ data due to it aligning with my music preferences.
 TripleJ tends to have a good mix of quality and breadth in its music selection and is arguably the reason that the Australian music industry as a whole has punched above its weight for so long.
-Which is why i'll be looking at the TripleJ data in particular.
+Which is why I'll be looking at the TripleJ data in particular.

 Let's calculate which song and which artist had the most airtime throughout 2022.